mttomaz/dotfiles/.github/README.md

 - **Automation**: Managed with [chezmoi](https://www.chezmoi.io/) for consistent setup across systems.

 ## ⚙ Installation
-Make sure you have `chezmoi` installed.
-You can install it by following the [official guide](https://www.chezmoi.io/install/).
+The install script assumes you have a minimal [arch installation](https://wiki.archlinux.org/title/Installation_guide).
 Run the following command to initialize my dotfiles with chezmoi:

 > [!Caution]